10/31/2024

 Chris Colloy

 There's certainly some mix.
-I mean, one of the things this year, we didn't take an overall price increase based on the competition in the market.
+I mean, one of the things this year, we didn't take an overall price increase based on a competition in the market.
 We also, when we saw where the market was this year, we made some strategic decisions on our 75th anniversary guns to implement some fairly sharp prices on those to make sure we get the volume.
-And then the other thing of course is that these volume levels we're at today versus several years ago, deleveraging those fixed costs is really the biggest factor when we look at that.
-The other thing to remember in our third quarter, fewer work days because we take the July shutdown, the 4th of July week, always has a negative impact on our Q3.
+And then the other thing, of course, is that these volume levels we're at today versus several years ago, deleveraging those fixed costs is really the biggest factor when we look at that.
+The other thing to remember in our third quarter, fewer work days because we take the July shutdown, the Fourth of July week, always has a negative impact on our Q3.

 speaker

 Okay.
-And I think the last one from me, Chris, any comments just on kind of consumer demand, how it fits?
-I know you talked about in your commentary, I think use gun sales being up and that kind of being a function of where the consumers at, but any additional insights you can give us on that.
+And I think the last one for me, Chris, any comments just on kind of consumer demand, how it fits?
+I know you talked about it in your commentary, I think used gun sales being up and that kind of being a function of where the consumer's at, but Any additional insights you can give us on that?
 And then also the promotional environment.
-You just discussed being, I don't know if aggressive is the right word, but trying to price some of these anniversary items at the right level as we rotate through these to other items.
-Do you feel like you need to move and be more promotional to compete or do you feel like you're not seeing that pressure in the industry?
+You just discussed being, I don't know if aggressive is the right word, but trying to price some of these anniversary items at the right level.
+As we rotate through these other items, do you feel like you need to move and be more promotional to compete, or do you feel like you're not seeing that pressure in the industry?

 speaker